Water Heater Services in San Dimas

-How Do I Know If I Need to Call a Plumber?
+How Do I Know If I Need To Call A Plumber?

 Most people don’t give much thought to their water heater until it fails.
-However, since you enjoy hot showers and baths, and like the convenience of washing your clothes and dishes in warm water, it’s important to know about a little something about water your water heater’s function, installation, repair, and replacement.
+However, since you enjoy hot showers and baths, and like the convenience of washing your clothes and dishes in warm water, it’s important to know a little something about your water heater’s function, installation, repair, and replacement.

-Here are the most common signs to look out for that can indicate your unit is in need of repair or replacement.
+Here are the most common signs to look out for that can indicate your unit is in need of repair or replacement:

 Water heaters that are more than ten years old usually require some attention.
 Some heaters can last up to 15 years, but that’s only if they’ve been appropriately and regularly maintained.

 If you’re not sure how old your water heater is, simply look at the last four digits of the serial number.
 Those numbers will generally indicate the month and year of manufacturing.
 You can use this as a general guide to assume it was installed within a year of its original date of manufacture.
 If you’re still not sure, you can always look up the serial number on the manufacturer’s website.
 Alternatively, give them a call – you’ll often find a phone number somewhere on the unit.

 All water heaters – without exception – will collect some amount of mineral deposits and sediment after prolonged use.
 As the water heater runs, you may hear a popping or crackling noise.
 This indicates the unit is working too hard which is usually due to the sediment causing damage to the storage tank.

 To avoid this damage and help prevent excess buildup, it’s smart to flush your tank yearly.
 It can drastically increase the lifespan of the unit and it’s an effective way to prevent premature failure.

 It’s no mystery that your water heater means the difference between hot and cold water.
 If you don’t have hot water, then there’s no doubt that something is wrong.